-TikTok, owned by Chinese technology company Bytedance, has long maintained that it doesn't share data with the Chinese government.
-It says a project to store American user data in the U.S. will put it out of China's reach and it disputes accusations that it collects any more user data than U.S. social media companies, and insists that it is run independently by its own management.
+TikTok, which is owned by the Chinese company Bytedance, has long maintained that it does not share data with the Chinese government and that its data is not held in China.
+It also disputes accusations that it collects more user data than other social media companies, and insists that it is run independently by its own management.

 Despite TikTok’s claims, many countries around the world remain cautious about the platform and its ties to China.
-Here are the places that have implemented partial or total bans on TikTok:
+Here are the countries and regions that have implemented partial or total bans on TikTok.

-India imposed a nationwide ban on TikTok and dozens of other Chinese apps like messaging app WeChat in 2020 over privacy and security concerns.
+India India imposed a ban on TikTok and dozens of other Chinese apps, including the messaging app WeChat, in 2020 over privacy and security concerns.
 The ban came shortly after a clash between Indian and Chinese troops at a disputed Himalayan border killed 20 Indian soldiers and injured dozens.
 The companies were given a chance to respond to questions on privacy and security requirements but the ban was made permanent in January 2021.

-The U.S. at the start of March gave government agencies 30 days to delete TikTok from federal devices and systems over data security concerns.
+United States: This week, the U.S. said that government agencies have 30 days to delete TikTok from federal devices and systems over data security concerns.
 The ban applies only to government devices, though some U.S. lawmakers are advocating an outright ban.
 China lashed out at the U.S. for banning TikTok, describing the ban as an abuse of state power and suppressing firms from other countries.
-More than half of the 50 U.S. states also have banned the app from official devices, as have Congress and the U.S. armed forces.
+More than half of the 50 U.S. states also have banned the app from government devices.